FAQ

 -Place the bin temporarily outside in the shaded area if the temperature allows that.

 Worm castings are an organic fertilizer made by earthworms.
 Worm castings manure, also known as vermicompost, is simply earthworm excrement, often known as worm poo or worm poop.
-As composting worms (Red Wigglers) consume compost, their waste acts as an excellent soil enricher.
-We sell bags in 2 sizes: 11.3 kg or 25 lb and 4.5 kg or 10 lb.
-We can ship smaller bags, but if you would like larger quantity, please contact us to arrange other ways of transportation.
+As composting worms (Red Wigglers) consume green waste, their poop acts as an excellent soil enricher.

 Yes, they are!
 They contain no artificial hormones, no pesticides, no corrosive chemicals.
-Not only are worm castings a 100% natural, environmentally friendly alternative to chemical fertilizers, they are considered by many gardeners as “nature’s perfect fertilizer”.
+Worm castings are 100% natural, environmentally friendly alternatives to chemical fertilizers, they are considered by many gardeners as “nature’s perfect fertilizer”.

 The ideal time to use worm castings is early spring as soon as the snow is gone.
 You need to repeat this process on a yearly basis.
 Use vegetable compost in the fall to fertilize your garden and get it ready for spring.